 I don’t think we can successfully implement Dynamics 365 Finance and Operations projects in the same way we did AX2012 and older versions – and one of the main drivers for this is the ever increasing development/maturity of the Power Platform.

 What is the Power Platform?

-Microsoft define the Power Platform simply as “an integrated application platform that combines Power BI, PowerApps, and Microsoft Flow. “
+Microsoft define the Power Platform simply as “an integrated application platform that combines Power BI, PowerApps, and Power Automate. “

 This is data visualisation / value add on steroids, its a very powerful analytical tool-set that can connect to multiple data sources (such as Azure Data Lakes, and the Common Data Service) and provide to users custom dashboards, and filterable analytics to optimist how company visualize their valuable data.

 In D365FO terms the data that would be made available to PowerBI is typically coming from a BYO Azure Data Lake, where D365FO is pushing the data out to that data lake periodically.
-Microsoft enhanced this capability by enabled the automated synch of the Date Entity Store into a Data Lake, right out of the box – https://docs.microsoft.com/en-us/dynamics365/unified-operations/dev-itpro/data-entities/entity-store-data-lake
+Microsoft enhanced this capability by enabled the automated synch of the Date Entity Store into a Azure Data Lake hosted in the customers tenant, right out of the box – https://docs.microsoft.com/en-us/dynamics365/unified-operations/dev-itpro/data-entities/entity-store-data-lake

-PowerBI is actually made up of multiple component apps working together:
+PowerBI itself is actually made up of multiple component apps working together:

 - Power Query: a data connection tool that lets you transform, combine, and enhance data from several sources